dgelessus/NAGUS/docs/uru/game_server.rst

          but only respects it if the sender is permitted to send unsafe messages (i. e. if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set).
          MOSS doesn't implement this flag at all and always ignores it.

+   .. cpp:enum:: CompressionType

+      Only used within the subclass :cpp:class:`plNetMsgStreamedObject`.

+      .. cpp:enumerator:: kCompressionNone = 0

+         The stream data is not compressed
+         because it didn't meet the length threshold for compression.

+      .. cpp:enumerator:: kCompressionFailed = 1

+         This is an internal error value used when the stream data could not be (de)compressed.
+         It should never appear in a serialized message.

+      .. cpp:enumerator:: kCompressionZlib = 2

+         The stream data is zlib-compressed.
+         The open-sourced client code uses zlib compression iff the stream data is at least 256 bytes long.

+      .. cpp:enumerator:: kCompressionDont = 3

+         The stream data is not compressed
+         because compression has been explicitly disabled.
+         The open-sourced client code does this iff the :cpp:enumerator:`~BitVectorFlags::kHasGameMsgRcvrs` flag is set on the message.

 :cpp:class:`plNetMsgRoomsList`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^